Yet-Another-Web-Stack/Documentation/README.md

 # Documentation
 This is the project's wiki and documentation

-The goal of the project is to provide a flexible technology stack that avoids monolithic architecture.
+The goal of the project is to provide a small flexible technology stack for the web that avoids monolithic architecture due to structured interfaces and a single cross language, cross platform protocol.

 Properties the stack should have: